MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingGettingStarted.md

 ms.author: mikeam
 title: Build a gameplay experience with TypeScript ms.prod: gaming
-description: Use TypeScript to build a simple gameplay experience in Minecraft using the experimental GameTest Framework feature.
+description: Use TypeScript to build a simple gameplay experience in Minecraft using the experimental Beta APIs feature.
 ---

 # Build a gameplay experience with TypeScript